 What’s covered in the cost of an IVHQ program?

-Affordable program fees cover your accommodation, some (if not all) meals, airport pick-up on arrival, program orientation and 24/7 on-demand support while you’re away.
-Apart from your flights, everything is organised for you, making it easy and hassle-free to book your volunteer adventure.
+Affordable Program Fees go directly to your host community, covering your accommodation, some (if not all) meals, airport pick-up on arrival, program orientation and 24/7 on-demand support while you’re away.
+Apart from your flights, everything is organised for you and covered by the cost of your Program Fee.

 Keep reading to find out more about the best value programs for one week and how to keep costs down while you’re there.